Adopt-a-School Project: Public School 770, The New American Academy

 The first bird-watching activity of many was completed with the help of the internet.
 The children were shown real birds through cool, live-streaming cams.
 Although bird identification is really hard, with a little bit of practice, everyone began to slowly learn the names of all the birds on the video stream!

-In an attempt to connect with wildlife in their very own neighborhood, the third graders made bird feeders out of common household items such as paper towel rolls and vegetable shortening and hung them up in the school yard!
+In an attempt to connect with wildlife in their very own neighborhood, the third graders made bird feeders out of common household items such as paper towel rolls and vegetable shortening with bird seed and hung them up in the school yard!
 This source of food attracted many more birds, allowing a second bird-watching activity to take place.
 The students were equipped with clipboards and binoculars, constantly identifying and tallying the birds spotted.
 Everyone had a blast being able to take the classroom outdoors!
 After making the bird feeders, bird nutrition became a topic of study; the students learned about sunflowers and their importance to birds as a source of food.

 Not only did science play a huge part in the curriculum, but art did as well!
 While learning about sunflowers, the curriculum bridged between science and art.
 After learning all about the different plant parts and how the shape of the parts relate to their function, the students learned about Vincent van Gogh and his iconic painting Sunflowers.
 In another artistic activity, the students made papier-mâché birds!

 Midway through the unit, the students took a field trip to visit Prospect Park where they spoke to some park rangers about the thirteen focal bird species.
 During their nature walk, the park rangers pointed out nests and other bird habitats throughout the park, including a pond with ducks swimming in it.
 Along the way, feathers were collected and examined; it was a truly immersive experience!
 The students, teachers, and parents on the field trip took this opportunity to do another official CUBs bird-watching activity with binoculars and data sheets.
 Not only were they having fun, but they were doing very important data collection!